Pinegrow/pg-quasar/src/content/index.md

 ## Usage

-- **ACTION REQUIRED**: Currently, only SPA & SSR mode are active in the template.
+- **ACTION REQUIRED**: Currently, only SPA & SSR mode are active in this template.
 To use other modes (desktop, mobile etc), enable them by following the official Quasar documentation.

 ### Start your development server